Hazard limps off Real Madrid match against Alaves with injury | Goal.com

 Hazard, who was making just his third appearance in La Liga this season, was replaced by Rodrygo.

-The 29-year-old's campaign has been heavily disrupted by injuries, having missed the start of the campaign due to a muscle injury.
+The 29-year-old's campaign has been heavily disrupted by injuries, having missed the start of the campaign due to a muscle issue.

-He played for the first time this season when he came off the bench in the Champions League draw with Borussia Monchengladbach in late October and returned to the starting XI four days later in the league match against Huesca, scoring the first goal as they ran out 4-1 winners.
+He played for the first time in 2020-21 when he came off the bench in the Champions League draw with Borussia Monchengladbach in late October and returned to the starting XI four days later in the league match against Huesca, scoring the first goal as they ran out 4-1 winners.

 A few days later, however, he tested positive for Covid-19 and had to be sidelined for a short period.